The Rev. Lynne E. Jones, Chaplain & Sacred Studies Teacher

 Stephanie Ream, PK Assistant Teacher

 Mrs. Ream graduated from Bethany College in 1995 with a Bachelor of Arts in Communications; this is where she also met her husband.
 They then moved south to begin their life together.
-Mrs. Ream has two children that currently attend Saint Joseph’s, Alex and Maggie, and a 2015 St. Joseph’s graduate, Lucy.
+Mrs. Ream has one child that currently, Maggie, and two St. Joseph’s graduates, Lucy and Alex.
 Mrs. Ream has been a part of the Saint Joseph’s family for over 12 years.
 Her love for Saint Joseph’s encouraged her to follow her love for children.
 Mrs. Ream received her 45-hour Early Childhood Certification during the summer of 2008 and her Florida Teaching Certification during the summer of 2010.